Using Seismic Waves to Image the Yellowstone Magma Storage Region (2015)April 23, 2015

-Analysis of the data reveals that the magma reservoir contains between about 5 and 15% molten rock (melt) that occupies pore spaces between solid (crystalline) material.
-Magma typically does not erupt unless it has greater than 50% melt.
-Importantly, the low-velocity body extends about 15 km NE of the caldera at depths shallower than 5 km.
-This shallow region to the northeast could contain some partial melt but is most likely due to the presence of hot water, other fluids, and gasses coming off of the main body of the magma reservoir.
-This region correlates with a concentrated area of low-density rocks (with a large negative "Bouguer" gravity anomaly) as measured by gravimeters, instruments that measure the local gravity field.
+It is important to note that this shallow low-velocity body extends about 15 km NE of the caldera at depths shallower than 5 km.
+This shallow region to the northeast is most likely due to the presence of hot water, other fluids, and gasses coming off of the main body of the magma reservoir.
 This northeasterly progression of the magma system is consistent with the southwestern movement of the North American Plate at ~2.35 cm/yr over a stationary plume of hotter mantle material (the Yellowstone hot spot) that is located beneath about 60-90km.

 The magma reservoir at 20-50 km depth is a key connection of a continuous magma conduit between the mantle plume (at depths up to ~60 km) and the shallow crustal magma reservoir at 5-15 km.
 Importantly, it gives a much more complete picture of the "volcanic plumbing system" of the Yellowstone hotspot and how magma and heat are transferred from the mantle to the surface.

 These findings do not increase the assessment of volcanic hazard for Yellowstone—the inferred magma storage region is no larger, the research simply makes a better image of the magmatic system.
 Simply, we have more key information about how the Yellowstone volcano works.